aryanpatelVLSI/ALU_4bit/README.md

 ## Overview

+This is my first Verilog HDL project published on GitHub.
+The goal of this project was to learn digital design fundamentals, simulation and Git/GitHub workflow while using Xilinx Vivado.

 This project implements a 4-bit Arithmetic Logic Unit (ALU) using Verilog HDL in Xilinx Vivado.
 The ALU performs arithmetic, logical, and shift operations based on a 3-bit selection input (SEL).
 The design was verified through behavioral simulation using a dedicated testbench.

 ## Supported Operations